NathanMarq/scaffold/README.md

 It is kept running using Monit, which will keep it running through errors and problems (see nodeservermonit.conf for more info)

+For development, the Node server uses supervisor to restart when server-related files are changed.
+Look at the nodeserver.conf file to see which files are being watched for restarts.

 ###Credits:###
 * Originally based off of [John Longanecker's Angular Skeleton](https://github.com/jlongnbt/angular-skeleton "jlongnbt repo")
 * Monit and Upstart setup based off of the tutorial [HERE](http://howtonode.org/deploying-node-upstart-monit)